 June, July and August are considered the peak travel months in Lyon, thanks to warm temperatures.
-July also sees Lyon’s annual celebration of Bastille Day, which brings fireworks and festivities to the city.
+Book a flight to Lyon in July to see Lyon’s annual celebration of Bastille Day, which brings fireworks and festivities to the city.

 Cheap flights to Lyon can be found during the months of December, January and February, which typically see cold and humid weather.
-From late November right through until Christmas Eve, Lyon is the perfect city to get you into the festive mood offering a fairy-tale setting of two heart-warming Christmas markets, Criox Rousse and Festival de Musique Ancienne.
+From late November right through until Christmas Eve, Lyon is the perfect city to get you into the festive mood, visit during this time to see the fairy-tale setting of two heart-warming Christmas markets, Criox Rousse and Festival de Musique Ancienne.
 Visitors can stroll through the sparkling lights and a Christmas farm to find great gift ideas, taste some of the local specialties or just soak up the joyful atmosphere the markets create.
-Many post-Christmas detoxes may need to be put on hold if you are considering travelling to Lyon in January to experience another wonderful event, the World Pastry Cup competition.
+Many post-Christmas detoxes may need to be put on hold if you are considering travelling to Lyon in January to experience the World Pastry Cup competition.
 The event sees over 7,000 competitors worldwide arrive to take part in the city’s largest pastry making competition which is a highlight of Lyon’s dates of gastronomic events.
 The competition takes place every two years so make sure to double check accurate dates before travelling.

-Shoulder months of March, April, October and November can offer both pleasant sightseeing weather and more affordable flights.
+The shoulder months of March, April, October and November can offer both pleasant sightseeing weather and cheap flights to Lyon.

 The birthplace of gastronomy as we know it, Lyon has long been a welcoming playground for foodies — but there’s much more to enjoy in France’s third largest city.
 History and culture add layers of depth to this metropolis, whether it’s through the eye-catching architecture found throughout the city or the various museums exhibiting everything from world-class art to the history of cinema.